 Suitable for large and medium automation machines and equipments, such as engraving machines, labeling machines, cutting machines, laser phototypesetting systems, plotting instruments, NC machines, pick-place devices, and so on.
-Particularly adapt to the applications desired with low noise, low vibration, high speed and high precision.
+Particularly adapt to the applications desired with low motor noise, low heating, high speed and high precision.